Last updated on June 16th, 2026 at 06:15 pm

 Applied Knowledge Level changes

-Financial Accounting (FA) has a few syllabus changes; Management Accounting (MA) syllabus remains unchanged, with some changes in the learning outcomes which apply from September 2025 until June 2026.
+Financial Accounting (FA) has a few syllabus changes; the Management Accounting (MA) syllabus remains unchanged, with some changes to the learning outcomes that apply from September 2025 until June 2026.

 Applied Skills Level changes